Dit artikel kan hier in het Nederlands gelezen worden.

 In all three situations the water filters turned out to function just fantastic!
 The water looks fresh and clear after purifying and the taste of it is great!
 Therefore, we are now investigating how we can expand this initiative.

 Of course the restaurant owner, who has succeeded in rebuilding his place and continuing his business, and who is very enthusiastic about the water filter, will receive a new one.

-One of our goals for this year is also to realize a rainwater collection system at one or more of the primary schools in the area; a selection criterion in this, amongst others, will be how many people from the community can, apart from pupils, benefit from the system.
+One of our goals for this year is also to realize a rainwater collection system at one or more of the primary schools in the area; a selection criterion in this, among others, will be how many people from the community can, apart from pupils, benefit from the system.
 In rural Uganda, it’s quite common for families who live in the vicinity of a school to make use of its water supply.

 HWMCO-Nederland & NiCA Foundation